-Muscle aches (myalgia) are extremely common and mostly caused by stress, tension, or physical activity.
+Muscle aches (myalgia) are extremely common and are mostly caused by stress, tension, or physical activity.
 Oftentimes, this is the unpleasant side effects of exercise or an intense workout.
 Since there’s muscle tissue in nearly all parts of the body, this type of pain can be felt almost anywhere.
 They are indeed annoying and painful.
 It also limits our freedom to move and be at our best performance.
 However, the good thing is that muscle soreness usually responds well to home treatment.

 Here are the things that you can do to ease muscle soreness at home.